Databricks Cost Allocation and Chargeback

 Section titled “Overview”Shows attribution quality, unattributed spend, and the largest allocation gaps.
 Use this tab first after onboarding or after adding new workspaces to find missing mappings, tags, or rules.

 Rules override default ownership when you know how a resource should be charged.
-Lower priority numbers run first; ties are resolved by creation time.
+Lower priority numbers run first; at the same priority, workspace-specific rules are favored over global rules.

 Rule types: